open-telemetry/opentelemetry-specification/specification/sdk-span-processors.md

 # Span processor

 Span processor is an interface which allows hooks for span start and end method invocations.
 The span processors are invoked only when [`IsRecordingEvents`](api-tracing.md#isrecordingevents) is true.
-This interface can be used as a helper for [span exporter](sdk-exporter.md) to batch and convert spans.
+This interface can be used to implement [span exporter](sdk-exporter.md) to batch and convert spans.

 Span processors can be registered directly on SDK Tracer and they are invoked in the same order as they were registered.

-The following diagram shows `SpanProcessor` relationship to other components in the SDK:
+The following diagram shows `SpanProcessor`'s relationship to other components in the SDK:

 ```
   +-----+---------------+   +---------------------+   +-------------------+